Craig Miller (broadcaster)

+Biography

 Miller is one of the few remaining original Ticket hosts.
 Miller has been co-hosting with Dunham on the station since 1994.
 Miller has been nominated for and received several NAB Marconi Radio Awards throughout his career.

+In 2023, Miller, Dunham, and Keith were inducted into the Texas Radio Hall of Fame.

+In 2025, Miller, Dunham, and Keith launched a podcast, called "The Musers, The Podcast," on the Cumulus Podcast Network.

-Miller and his cohosts are the highest rated morning radio program in the Dallas-Fort Worth market.
+Miller and his cohosts have the highest rated morning radio program in the Dallas-Fort Worth market.

-Miller is an avid runner and cyclist and often competes in competitive cycling events and marathons.

-Miller is an accomplished Actor who was part of the team that won a Primetime Emmy Award for their work on "The Jessie Owens Story", a 1984 TV Movie which is a biopic of the four-time Olympic gold medalist Jesse Owens.